ABOUT ME

 Addressing immediate challenges

-• Focus on managing specific issues such as panic attacks, anger, or insomnia together.
+• Focus on managing specific issues such as panic attacks, anger, or anxiety together.

-• Where appropriate, offer practical insights to help you understand and navigate these difficulties.
+• Help you to understand and navigate these difficulties.

 Deepening understanding and empowering change